-If you are leaving an abusive relationship, remember leaving a violent relationship can be very difficult and dangerous; make sure you have a safety plan in place.
-Know ahead of time a safe place you can go to in an emergency.
-Bring along with you important documents (driver's license, bankbooks, custody documents, etc.) and tell a friend.
-Let someone you trust help you make the first step.
+If you are leaving an abusive relationship, remember that doing so can be very difficult and dangerous.
+Make sure you have a safety plan in place, including identifying ahead of time a safe place to go during an emergency.
+Bring important documents (driver's license, bankbooks, custody documents, etc.) with you, and tell a friend.
+Let someone you trust help you take the first step.